James T. Aubrey: Final years (1974–1994)

-In the mid-1970s, Aubrey and Sherry Lansing were struck by a car while crossing Wilshire Boulevard.
+In 1978, Aubrey and Sherry Lansing were struck by a car while crossing Wilshire Boulevard.
 The pair sustained injuries; Lansing was on crutches for a year and a half, and Aubrey nursed her back to health.
 "He came every day.
 He would say, 'You're not going to limp.'
 My own mother and father couldn't give me more support," Lansing told Variety magazine in 2004.

-Aubrey became an independent producer after leaving MGM, producing 10 unmemorable films.
+Aubrey became an independent producer after leaving MGM, producing ten unmemorable films.
 His biggest success was a 1979 television film about the Dallas Cowboys Cheerleaders starring Jane Seymour.
-In the mid-1980s, he was chairman of Entermark, a production company that made low-budget films and was backed by several wealthy Texans, including former Governor John Connally.
+While mostly avoiding publicity, in the mid-1980s, he was chairman of Entermark, a production company that made low-budget films and was backed by several wealthy Texans, including former governor John Connally.
 "Our theory is that with today's ancillary rights, there is real profit in a movie that costs $3 million.
-We don't need to gross $40 million, or open on Christmas Day," he said.
+We don't need to gross $40 million, or open on Christmas Day", he said.
 To publicize this venture, he granted a rare interview with the Los Angeles Times in 1986.
 Paul Rosenfield found him unrepentant:

 Aubrey doesn't deny that he shoots from the hip, in a style that can unhinge the fragile egos of show business.
 "If I was in the tire business," reasoned Aubrey, "I wouldn't be hurt if the customer didn't buy my tires.
 I'd think, 'So what?'
 But in my business, if I don't buy the script, then the writer kicks the dog and beats his wife.
 So you learn to pay attention to personal relationships.
 But that doesn't mean you lie to people.
 I've been the screwer and the screwee, and I know which is better.
 It's better to be the screwer, and it's very difficult to do that with honesty, but it's how I prefer to be treated.
 I don't want power now, or authority, so I suppose my candor can't hurt me.

 Gossip columnist Liz Smith reported this profile of Aubrey had led to rumors he would again return to head CBS after Paley was forced out in 1986 when Laurence Tisch acquired the network.
 Aubrey worked as a consultant for Brandon Tartikoff during the 1980s and early 1990s, while Tartikoff worked to restore the reputation of NBC.
-Aubrey died of a heart attack in 1994.
+Aubrey was living with his daughter Skye with, she said, little money, and died of a heart attack at UCLA Medical Center on September 3, 1994, at the age of 75.